CSC207-UofT/course-project-team-scouts/phase2/design_document.md

 ## Major Design Decisions

-Below is a summary of the major design decisions (including Phase 1 and Phase 2).

 ### Phase 1

 *Note: All of these decisions were mentioned in the [previous phase](../phase1/design_document.md#major_design_decisions), but many were a work in progress.
 Now they have all been implemented, and some of the details have changed slightly.*